-Tom has served as the Adjunct Assistant Professor of Tuba and Euphonium at the University of Wisconsin-Madison since 2014.
-In addition to teaching applied tuba and euphonium, Tom coaches brass chamber ensembles and co-conducts the University of Wisconsin Low Brass Ensemble.
+In addition to teaching applied tuba and euphonium, Curry coaches brass chamber ensembles and co-conducts the University of Wisconsin Low Brass Ensemble.
 He presents master classes and clinics throughout the country and teaches tuba and euphonium at the University of Wisconsin Summer Music Clinic.
 Since 2016, Curry has served as director of brass choirs for the Wisconsin Youth Symphony Orchestras.

-Tom holds a Doctor of Musical Arts degree as well as a Master of Music degree in tuba performance from Northwestern University.
-He also earned degrees in tubaperformance and communication arts from the University of Wisconsin-Madison.
+Curry holds a doctor of musical arts degree as well as a master of music degree in tuba performance from Northwestern University.
+He also earned degrees in tuba performance and communication arts from the University of Wisconsin-Madison.
 His primary teachers include Rex Martin, John Stevens, and Marty Erickson.